eekarabiyik/twist/README.md

 This repository contains the classification of modular curves upto genus 6 in terms of families.

 It also contains a set of codes for the computation of models of modular curves upto genus 6.
 The main function is `FindModel` in the file main.m in the folder `FindingFamilies/MainCode`.
+It takes an arbitrary subgroup G of GL_2(Z/NZ) with full determinant and its SL2Intersection T as inputs.
+In turn it computes a set of equations for the modular curve, computes its jmap.
+It also camputes whether the curve has Q-gonality 2.
 Make sure that your directory is `FindingFamilies/MainCode`.

 Some explanations: